Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 # Another Simple Todoist Sync for Obsidian (BETA)

-Create, edit and delete tasks from within Obsidian.md to your Todoist.
+Create, edit, and delete tasks from within Obsidian.md to your Todoist.

+> [!CAUTION]
+> Since April 4th of 2025, this plugin is no longer working due to changes on the Todoist API.
+I'm working to migrate to the newer API because the old ones are going to be deprecated, but a lot of rewriting is needed.
+> It might take a while.
+Sorry for the inconvenience :(

 > [!WARNING]
 > This is a fork from the [Ultimate Todoist Sync plugin for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
 I'm still working on fixing some things, but the main feature should be working.
 I'm considering this feature a beta.
 Feel free to contribute.